cpfpengfei/VASP-Examples/General Notes.md

 ## VASP Input Files

 ### INCAR
-- Parameters that define the calculation
+- The control parameters that define the calculation
 - Global break condition, energy cutoff, smearing, ionic and geometric relaxation params
 - Specify what to do: scf calculations, DOS, dielectric properties
 - Params to fulfill requirements concerning required precision, requested convergence, calculation time, etc

 ### POSCAR
-- Periodic simulation cell
+- Periodic simulation cell / Contains information on unit cell and basis atoms
 - Information on the system's geometry or structure

 Example: